cancerberoSgx/nodegui/website/docs/guides/images.md

 ## Image formats

-Supported image formats are listed in [Pixmap Reference](https://doc.qt.io/qt-5/qpixmap.html#reading-and-writing-image-files).
+Supported image formats are listed in [Qt's Pixmap Reference](https://doc.qt.io/qt-5/qpixmap.html#reading-and-writing-image-files) and can be imported using from [QPixmap](http://localhost:3000/docs/api/QPixmap#readwriteimageformats) module.